jb753/turbigen/src/turbigen2/CLI.md

 -s, --set KEY=VALUE         override a config value; dotted key, integer
                             segments index into lists, value parsed as YAML;
                             repeatable
--v, --verbose               more diagnostics on stderr -q, --quiet                 suppress results on stdout -V, --version               print version and exit
+-v, --verbose               more diagnostics on the console -q, --quiet                 console shows warnings and errors only; a log
+                            file written under --out still records it all -V, --version               print version and exit
 ```